 We’re passionate about providing answers, treatment and care for the full range of female reproductive health concerns, from infancy through adolescence and into adulthood.

 Endometriosis occurs when tissue from the inner lining of the uterus (called the endometrium) spreads outside of the uterus.
 This tissue continues to act just as it would inside the uterus during the menstrual cycle — thickening, breaking down and sometimes bleeding.
-The causes inflammation and irritation, resulting in pain, especially during a girl’s period.
+This causes inflammation and irritation, resulting in pain, especially during the menstrual period.

-There is no cure for endometriosis, but treatment can help young women manage their symptoms and significantly reduce pain.
+There is no cure for endometriosis, but treatment can help manage symptoms and significantly reduce pain.
 Because endometriosis spreads over time, it’s best to evaluate and treat as soon as possible to minimize long-term pain.

 Using diagnostic laparoscopy for endometriosis

 The only way to diagnose the condition is to perform a procedure called a diagnostic laparoscopy.
-This minimally invasive surgical procedure allows your daughter’s doctor to look at the pelvic organs with a small camera.
+This minimally invasive surgical procedure allows the surgeon to look at the pelvic organs with a small camera.

 We may order a pelvic ultrasound or magnetic resonance imaging (MRI) test prior to the procedure to rule out other possible conditions.
 An ultrasound uses soundwaves to produce an image of inside the pelvis, while am MRI uses magnets to produce the image.